arayofcode/CodeSyncHub/CONTRIBUTING.md

 - If you have questions or need help, feel free to open an issue for discussion.

-Thank you for contributing to LeetCode-Sync!
+Thank you for contributing to CodeSyncHub!
 Your efforts are greatly appreciated and help improve the project.